QuantStack/quantstack.github.io/src/components/projects/descriptions/Jupyter.md

             industry and academia, at the foundation of the main open-source and commercial data science platforms, with millions of users.

-            The team comprises nine core contributors and maintainers the project.
+            The team comprises nine core contributors and maintainers of the project.
 We are also behind popular extensions for data visualization, robotics, and dashboarding.